timescale/docs/self-hosted/backup-and-restore/logical-backup.md

 ## Prerequisites

 - A source database to backup from, and a target database to restore to.
-- Install the `psql`, and `pg_dump` PostgreSQL client tools on your migration machine.
+- Install the `psql` and `pg_dump` PostgreSQL client tools on your migration machine.

 ## Back up and restore an entire database